-It was only with Congress’ passage of the Home Rule Act in the final days of 1973 that District residents received the right to elect their own local government.
-Incidentally, passage of the Home Rule Act followed a decade after District residents first voted in Presidential elections (the District’s previous local political victory) which came with the ratification of the Twenty-third Amendment to the US Constitution in 1961.
-Prior to 1961, District residents elected no one.
+It was only with Congress’ passage of the Home Rule Act in 1974 that District residents received the right to elect their own local government.
+Incidentally, passage of the Home Rule Act followed exactly one decade after District residents first voted in Presidential elections (the District’s previous local political victory).
+This was the result of the ratification of the Twenty-third Amendment to the US Constitution in 1961, but since Presidential elections happen only once every four years, the first election DC participated in did not occur until 1964.
+Prior to 1964, for nearly a century, District residents literally elected no one.

 Having established the creation of Home Rule as the Date Zero of local politics, it is logical that all subsequent Council activity is enumerated from that starting point.
 In the election held in November of 1974, thirteen Councilmembers were elected, and when their terms of office began in January of 1975, so did Council Period One.